Family Owned Since 1979

 Product Description:

-66-75 days.
-Flawlessly uniform, 6 inch heads are beautiful blue-green, densely packed florets.
+66–75 days.
+Flawlessly uniform, 6 inch heads are beautiful blue-green with densely packed florets.
 The tightly domed heads are held high off the plants for easy harvest.
 This variety has excellent field holding capacity and is ideal for both warm and cold weather planting.
 It performed so well in our trials that it would have been a sin not to offer it.
 Good disease resistance.

 • Key Features: